 - Behavioural Factors: Behavioural factors are related to human needs and they need to be satisfied properly.
 Behavioral elements include the following:

-- Feedback: Employee should be given proper feedback about his job performance.
+- Feedback: Employees should be given proper feedback about his job performance.
 This will enable the employee to improve his performance and complete the job in a proper manner.

-- Autonomy: Employee should be given proper autonomy required to perform the work.
+- Autonomy: Employees should be given the proper autonomy required to perform the work.
 The absence of autonomy may lead to poor performance on the part of employees.

 - Use of Abilities: The job should be designed in such a manner that an employee will be able to use his abilities fully and perform the job effectively

-- Variety: Absence of variety in the job assigned may lead to boredom.
+- Variety: The absence of variety in the job assigned may lead to boredom.
 Adequate scope to variety factor should be given while designing a job.